-General linguistic principles
+4.2 General linguistic principles

 As mentioned above, a national edition of SNOMED CT® may need to take into consideration local linguistic requirements.
-Therefore, the importance of establishing a set of linguistic guidelines, including syntactical, morphological, and orthographic rules, must be stressed.
+Therefore, the importance of establishing a set of linguistic guidelines, including syntactical, morphological, and orthographic rules for each target language, must be stressed.

 The overall principle should be that since the target group of the national edition of SNOMED CT® are professionals, a high level of quality LSP (Language for Specific Purpose) terms should prevail.
-It is recommended that some preliminary, general principles regarding the choice of lexical variant are established before the translation work commences.
+It is recommended that some preliminary, general principles regarding the choice of lexical variants are established before the translation work commences.
 In the Danish and German languages, for example, it is common to use pure Latin or Greek within the anatomy domain, whereas diagnostic terms, or, terms describing procedures are often hybrids (also called neoclassical compounds), or, in some cases even national terms.
 Colloquial expressions (“slang”) should be avoided when translating; if necessary they may be added as synonyms afterwards.

 Recommendations or policies established by a national language council, authority or board should, in general, be followed.
 It may however, be necessary to formulate a number of specific morphological and orthographic rules applicable to the target language terminology.
 Also, specific practices relating to the constructions of medical terms published in national medical journals should be taken into consideration.